grafana/agent/docs/sources/flow/setup/install/windows.md

 # Install Grafana Agent Flow on Windows

-You can install Grafana Agent Flow on Microsoft Windows.
+You can install Grafana Agent Flow on Windows.

 ## Graphical install